Boston desegregation busing crisis

 The desegregation of Boston public schools (1974–1988) was a period in which the Boston Public Schools were under court control to desegregate through a system of busing students.
 The call for desegregation and the first years of its implementation led to a series of racial protests and riots that brought national attention, particularly from 1974 to 1976.
 In response to the Massachusetts legislature's enactment of the 1965 Racial Imbalance Act, which ordered the state's public schools to desegregate, W. Arthur Garrity Jr. of the United States District Court for the District of Massachusetts laid out a plan for compulsory busing of students between predominantly white and black areas of the city.
 The hard control of the desegregation plan lasted for over a decade.
-It influenced Boston politics and contributed to demographic shifts of Boston's school-age population, leading to a decline of public-school enrollment and white flight to the suburbs.
+It influenced Boston politics and contributed to demographic shifts of Boston's school-age population, leading to an unprecedented level of violence and turmoil in the city's streets and classrooms, national headlines, a decline of public-school enrollment, and white flight to the suburbs.
 Full control of the desegregation plan was transferred to the Boston School Committee in 1988; in 2013 the busing system was replaced by one with dramatically reduced busing.

 History

+1962 and earlier

+In the 1850 case Roberts v.
+City of Boston, the Massachusetts Supreme Judicial Court ruled there was no constitutional basis for declaring segregated schools illegal.
+In 1868, the Fourteenth Amendment to the United States Constitution added the Equal Protection Clause.
+Despite this, the United States Supreme Court case Plessy v.
+Ferguson decided in 1896 that separate but equal schools were an acceptable arrangement.
+This was overruled in the 1954 federal case Brown v.
+Board of Education, which found having separate facilities to be inherently unequal.
+Implementation of the Brown decision required enforcement of federal law over the objection of some local officials, especially in the Jim Crow South.
+The Brown decision clearly ended de jure discrimination - laws that required segregation - but residential settlement patterns and redlining meant that even in Boston, assigning students to their geographically closest school resulted in de facto segregation.

+From its creation under the National Housing Act of 1934 signed into law by President Franklin D. Roosevelt, the Federal Housing Administration used its official mortgage insurance underwriting policy explicitly to prevent school integration.
+The Boston Housing Authority actively segregated the city's public housing developments since at least 1941 and continued to do so despite the passage of legislation by the 156th Massachusetts General Court prohibiting racial discrimination or segregation in housing in 1950 and the issuance of Executive Order 11063 by President John F. Kennedy in 1962 that required all federal agencies to prevent racial discrimination in federally-funded subsidized housing in the United States.